eelislynne/Web-Snippets/README.md

 * Lightweight
 * jQuery (you decide if that's a positive or a negative)
 * Support for form inputs to be handled in your backend

+## Web Crawler
+A very basic web crawler to go through specific links on a site and search the pages of those links for specific texts.
+The crawler is super basic and will need to be adjusted for different scenarios, just thought to put it here as a concept.
+Execute this in console.

+### Features
+* Find specific links
+* Search filter pages
+* Console log output